 For the most part, Ibiza is a very safe place.
 However, there are some bad eggs out there and this is the time of year when pro thieves tend to operate.

 When you are out and about, only take the cash you will need and the most essential items.
 Leave everything else (passport, credit cards, etc) securely locked up in a safe and make sure all doors, windows, and/or gates to your accommodation are locked.

 And never, never, never leave valuables in your hire car.
 Ever!
 No point even tucking them away out of sight and thinking they will be fine.
 These days, some devices can clone your car alarm system and disable the locks like it ain’t nothing.

 And while we’re at it…

-We hope you’ve enjoyed our mini guide and don’t forget to tune in for the next exciting instalment, Ibiza in October.
+We hope you’ve enjoyed our mini guide and don’t forget to tune in for the next exciting installment, Ibiza in October.

 Coming soon… 😉

 Planning a trip to Ibiza?
-Interested in great value Ibiza villa rental in and around San Antonio, Playa D’en Bossa or Ibiza Town?
+Interested in great value Ibiza villa rental in and around San Antonio, Playa D’en Bossa, or Ibiza Town?
 Check out our lush Ibiza villa collection, with affordable prices, short-term and weekend breaks welcome.
 Like us on Facebook or follow us on Twitter / Instagram to be the first to hear about our fantastic special offers.
 Looking for a detailed guide telling you everything you need to know about Ibiza villa holidays (and how to avoid the pitfalls)?
-Check out our 2018 insiders guide to Ibiza villa rentals and you’ll be clued up in no time!
+Check out our 2022 insider’s guide to Ibiza villa rentals and you’ll be clued up in no time!